oort-tech/OIPs/OIPS/oip-3.md

 Consider the “Genesis Witness” staking program as **one of the ways** to convert the Huygens CCN token to Olympus Protocol’s native token.

-Yields from the Genesis Witness operations, Olympus Protocol’s native tokens, will be allocated to stakeholders based on their respective share of the pool  they belong to.
+Yields from the Genesis Witness operations, **Oort's mainnet tokens**, will be allocated to stakeholders based on their respective share of the pool they belong to.
 The distributions will occur on a **weekly** basis.